UserOfficeProject/user-office-helm/README.md

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,

+## Scheduler

+There is the possibility to also install the scheduler module, to do this exchange the values.yaml file for values.scheduler.yaml.
+The scheduler will connect to the User Office core via RabbitMQ.

 ## Dependency config

 In order to handle the complexity of facilities having different IT-landscapes the User Office software utilizes dependency injection.
 For a new facility to be able to configure the usage of email services and RabbitMQ it is needed to add a new dependency file in the backend.